serweryn617/cook/README.rst

 Cook
 ****

-Build script aggregator and remote executor.
+Local and remote shell commands executor written and configured in Python

 Documentation
 =============